Yordan Alvarez Preview, Player Props: Astros vs. Padres

-On Friday, Yordan Alvarez (batting .410 in his past 10 games) and the Houston Astros face the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 8:10 PM ET.
+On Saturday, Yordan Alvarez (.853 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 7:10 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Rangers.
+He reached base in all four of his plate appearances (1-for-1 with an RBI) in his most recent appearance against the Padres.

 Yordan Alvarez Game Info & Props vs. the Padres